“Atha Yoga Anushasanam”

 Yoga Vasishtha: A Great Compilation On Yoga

 Sage Vasistha gave a discourse to Lord Rama while the latter was still a young prince.
 The Sanskrit language book Yoga Vasistha reflects this discourse in the form of 29,000 verses.
-While Sage Vasistha is the creator of this ancient book, Maharishi Valmiki gets credit for its compilation.
+While Sage Vasistha is the creator of this ancient hindu scripture, Maharishi Valmiki gets credit for its compilation.

 The Yoga Vasistha describes in detail the philosophy and ideology behind the practise of Yoga as we know it today.
 Meditation finds special mention in the fifth book of the Yoga Vasistha series.